meilisearch/specifications/text/0034-telemetry-policies.md

 To uniquely identify instances, we generate a uuid at first launch if analytics are not disabled.

-- This unique identifier is inserted in data.ms to be kept in case of version upgrades.
+- This unique identifier is inserted in the data.ms folder to be kept in case of version upgrades.
-- A file named following the given pattern `:MeiliSearchData.msPath-:instanceUid` is generated in a `MeiliSearch` folder to be able to recover an identifier in case of corruption of the data.ms causing it to be deleted and recreated.
+- A file named following the given pattern `:MeiliSearchData.msPath-:instanceUid` is generated in a `MeiliSearch` folder to recover an identifier in case of corruption of the data.ms folder, causing it to be deleted and recreated.
 This `MeiliSearch` folder is created in the `config_dir` of each platform.

 | Directory	| Windows |	Linux/*BSD | macOS |
 |-----------|---------|------------|-------|